AdobeDocs/workfront.en/help/quicksilver/scenario-planner/publish-scenarios-update-projects.md

   >
   >You can import the same project into multiple plans.
 Publishing might overwrite initiative information on a project that is linked to multiple initiatives.

-  For information about creating initiatives by importing projects, see [Import projects to plans in the Adobe Workfront Scenario Planner](../scenario-planner/import-projects-to-plans.md).
+  For information about creating initiatives by importing projects, see [Import projects to plans in the Scenario Planner](../scenario-planner/import-projects-to-plans.md).

 * Any changes made to the project do not transfer to the linked initiative.